-John Newland and Marek Skalka both place dental implants at Blossomfield Complete Dental Care.
+Marek Skalka place dental implants at Blossomfield Complete Dental Care.

-Sarah and Martell, two of our nurses, have been specially trained as Implant Nurses and assist John and Marek throughout the procedures.
+Sarah and Martell, two of our nurses, have been specially trained as Implant Nurses and assist Marek throughout the procedures.

-John and Marek use Straumann Dental Implant products, to read more about these and to view them click here: www.naturally-attractive.co.uk
+Marek uses Straumann Dental Implant products, to read more about these and to view them click here: www.naturally-attractive.co.uk